 We all have those recipes we make over and over again, right?
 The ones we just about crave?
 The ones we pull out for an occasion.
 Birthdays, Company?
 Anniversaries?
 This Bacon Dried Cherry & Caramelized Onion Stuffed Tenderloin is one of those at our house.
 It’s an absolute show stopper!

+I think you’re going to fall in love with these Crab Stuffed Bacon Wrapped Jalapeno Poppers.
+But first, let’s talk about the downside of Jalapeno Poppers.
 Raise your hand if you’ve had this happen: you pick up a lovely little Jalapeno Popper.
 What looks to be a perfect bit of deliciousness.
-And that first bite is crunchy raw jalapeno, then bacon pulls off in a chunk, and adding insult to injury, slaps you in the chin with some kind of random, greasy, molten cheesiness.
+And that first bite is crunchy raw jalapeno, then bacon pulls off in a chunk, and adding insult to injury, that popper slaps you in the chin with some kind of random, greasy, molten cheesiness.
 Bummer.
-That’s not these Crab Stuffed Bacon Wrapped Jalapeno Poppers.

 Here it is, September already, and I’m in full on denial.
 Maybe that should be “fall” on denial!
 I keep seeing little signs, although you wouldn’t know it by the weather.
 Or the glut of fruits & veggies at the store.
 When I saw the Colorado peaches (imho) some of the best peaches in the world, I knew exactly what I wanted to do with them.
 Arugula & Peach Salad with Feta & Bacon.